philc/book-notes/engineering/working in public - nadia eghbal.md

     volume, unpredictable quality.
   * "A maintainer must manage their relationship with casual contributors in order to retain enthusiasm for a project."
+* "Software incurs ongoing maintenance costs, both marginal (costs that are a function of its users) and temporal (entropy, or costs associated with decay over time)."
 * OSS is like "free as in puppy."
 The software gets older, is less exciting, and has needs that increase with time.
 * Tech debt
   * Incremental piece-meal evolution by a myriad of contributors inevitably adds cruft.
-  * OSS is more susceptible to technical debt and scope creep because contributors are casual and don't have full context on the project.
+  * OSS is more susceptible to technical debt and scope creep because contributors don't have full context on the project.
 * Selling to developers: a product, or a library dependency
   * "Developers are finicky consumers.
 Not only are they discerning, with a high degree of sensitivity to slight differences between open source projects, but if they don't like the